mhxion/pornaway/hosts/README.md

->⦁ All hosts files were last updated in 15 Oct, 2017.
+>⦁ All hosts files were last updated in Jun 20, 2018.
 >
 >⦁ Hosts files are updated occasionally.
 >